chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 If you have a previously saved mod, you can load it via the `Mod` -> `Load` menu item.
 The difference from saving the mod is that you have to select the `content.xml` file in the mod root folder in contrast to selecting the output folder.
-This was done to avoid selecting the wrong folder.
+This was made to avoid selecting the wrong folder.

 ![Loading the mod](docs/images/loading_the_mod.gif)

-After loading the mod, you will see the connections in the list and the gates on the map.
-However, no current connection will be selected.
+After loading the mod, you will see the connections in the list and the gates on the map for the first connection.
+This visibility confirms the successful loading of the mod and aids in verifying the gate configurations.

 ### Overview New Gates in the Tool and in the Game